 | P4 — Informational | 1 | 1.0 | 0.5 | 0.25 |

-The second layer mines the codebase directly.
-Three sub-signals combine into a codebase health score:
+Layer two mines the codebase directly.
+Three sub-signals combine into a single health score.

-TODO/FIXME/HACK Concentration: Count annotated debt markers per thousand lines of code.
-A service with 0.5 TODOs per KLOC is maintained.
-One with 8 per KLOC is accumulating shortcuts nobody returns to fix.
-Weight TODO comments that reference specific issues or dates more heavily — they indicate known problems with deferred resolutions.
+TODO/FIXME/HACK concentration.
+Count debt markers per thousand lines of code.
+A service at 0.5 TODOs per KLOC is maintained.
+A service at 8 per KLOC is accumulating shortcuts nobody comes back to.
+Weight markers that reference a specific issue or date more heavily — those are known problems with deferred resolution, not vague intent.

-Test Coverage Gaps: Overall coverage percentage is a blunt instrument.
-Instead, measure coverage specifically on files that changed in the last 90 days.
+Test coverage gap.
+Overall coverage is a blunt instrument.
+Measure coverage on files modified in the last 90 days instead.
 A service with 85% overall coverage but 20% coverage on recently-modified files is more fragile than one with 60% overall coverage that is consistently tested where it changes.
-Focus on the delta between overall and active-file coverage.
+The delta between overall and active-file coverage is the signal.

-Dependency Staleness: For each service, calculate the average age of its direct dependencies compared to their latest available versions.
-A service pinned to a version 18 months behind current, especially for security-critical dependencies, carries compounding risk.
-Weight dependencies with known CVEs in the gap between pinned and current versions at 3x.
+Dependency staleness.
+For each service, calculate the average age of direct dependencies versus the latest available versions.
+A service pinned 18 months behind, especially on security-critical dependencies, carries compounding risk.
+Weight dependencies with known CVEs in the gap at 3x.
+Drift here is not a future problem — it is an exploited problem waiting for someone to notice.

 todoConcentration: number; // TODOs per KLOC